 Ayesha S. Chaudhry, Ph.D.

-Ayesha S. Chaudhry is the Canada Research Chair in Religion, Law and Social Justice.
-She is Associate Professor of Islamic studies and Gender studies at the University of British Columbia, where she also serves on the Board of Governors.
-She is a 2016-17 Wall Scholar at the Peter Wall Institute for Advanced Study at the UBC and she was the 2015-16 Rita E. Hauser fellow at Radcliffe Institute for Advanced Study at Harvard University.
+Ayesha S. Chaudhry is the Canada Research Chair in Religion, Law and Social Justice and Associate Professor of Islamic studies and Gender studies at the University of British Columbia, where she has served on the Board of Governors.
+In 2018, she was named a Pierre Elliott Trudeau Fellow.
+She was a 2016-17 Wall Scholar at the Peter Wall Institute for Advanced Study at the UBC and she was the 2015-16 Rita E. Hauser fellow at Radcliffe Institute for Advanced Study at Harvard University.
 She is the author of Domestic Violence and the Islamic Tradition: Ethics, Law, and the Muslim Discourse on Gender (Oxford University Press, 2014).
 Dr. Chaudhry’s research focuses on Islamic legal and theological reform, with an eye towards promoting human rights by focusing on women’s rights.
 Dr. Chaudhry is deeply committed to bridging the academic and civil society divide.
 In service of this commitment, she is actively engaged in civic discourse around religion.
 She has consulted on high-level national and international cases concerning human rights, religious freedom, and pluralism.
 She works with NGOs and international development organizations to improve women’s rights and promote pluralism.
-She is currently working on two major projects, one entitled “Feminist Shari’a” and the other “The Colour of God”.
+She is currently working on two major projects, one entitled “Feminist Shari’a” and a trilogy entitled “The Colour of God”.